 Set aside the damage ammonia emissions do to the environment; people are affected by it.
 Ammonia pollutes the air and groundwater.
 The health effects of groundwater pollution are hard to measure and at least partly mitigated by water purification.
 But we know air pollution kills.
 In the province of Brabant, on the border with Flanders, life expectancy is a full year lower than in the rest of the country due to air pollution.
 Industry and traffic share responsibility, but it’s not a coincidence that Brabant has the largest animal farms in the country with the highest ammonia emissions.
-I’m not sure what’s “elite” about a green agenda that tries to keep people alive.
+I’m not sure what’s “elitist” about a green agenda that tries to keep people alive.

 There is a cost to farmers.
 In the worst case, 10,000 of the Netherlands’ roughly 30,000 livestock farmers would need to quit in order to halve ammonia emissions.